JDProductions/vendingmachinekata/README.md

 4) Open the project in IntelliJ
     - Once the project is opened, IntelliJ should do all the work.
     - If that is not the case, there should be a message that pops up at the bottom of the screen. saying Import Changes or it gives you the option Enable Auto Import, either will work.
+    - There could also be a button in bottom right of IDE that will  say "Add As Maven Prject" that will do the trick as well.
     - Give IntelliJ some time to load/index and pull in dependencies, it really depends on how fast your pc setup is.
 5) Navigate to "VendingMachineTest" class, right click on it and click Run 'VendingMachineTest'
     - You should see the success message saying "Tests Passed: 33 passed".